MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/One-Drive-Quickstart-Small-Business.md

 - M365-collaboration
 ms.custom:
 - seo-marvel-apr2020
-description: "This article is a quickstart guide, on how to get started with, and set up OneDrive for small businesses."
+description: "This article is a quickstart guide on how to get started with and set up OneDrive for small businesses."
 ---

 # OneDrive QuickStart guide for small businesses